Prost! To Memories, Friendship, and Thanksgiving Day Football

 Photo: URI Athletics/Connor Caldon

 In November 1973, the Rams traveled to Germany to face the U.S. Air Force All-Stars in a Thanksgiving Day matchup.
 They were the first American college football team to play a game in Europe, and their win was decisive.
-The team reunited at Homecoming this year to celebrate the 50th anniversary of the historic game, share memories, and honor friendships.
+The team reunited to celebrate the 50th anniversary of the historic game, share memories, and honor friendships.

 By Bob Herzog